petermatyas/ESP32-28-Inch-TFT-HamClock/readme.md

 ## 🚀 Quick Start

-### Option A — Web Installer (no compile)
-Use your browser to flash the latest build:
-👉 **ESP32 HamClock Web Installer** — https://esp32.hb9iiu.com/
-(Works with Chrome/Edge and any browser supporting WebSerial.)

-### Option B — Manual build
 1. Clone the repo and open with **PlatformIO** (or Arduino IDE).
 2. Configure **TFT_eSPI** for your panel (ILI9341/ILI9488).
 3. Build & upload firmware to the ESP32.